FreddyE1982/mcp2term/README.md

 - **Automatic ngrok tunneling** so HTTP transports are reachable without additional manual setup.
 - **Typed lifespan context** shared with MCP tools for dependency access and lifecycle management.
 - **Structured tool responses** including timing information to make results easy for agents to consume.
+- **Console mirroring** so operators always see the command stream, stdout, and stderr on the hosting terminal by default.

 ## Installation